Torus orbit closures in the flag variety: Introduction

 $\Phi$-polytopes are closely related to Coxeter matroids.
-A Coxeter matroid we treat here is a subset~$\A$ of $\Sn$ which satisfies the Maximality (or Minimality) condition (see Definition~\ref{defi:Coxeter_matroid}).
+In our context, a Coxeter matroid is a subset~$\A$ of $\Sn$ which satisfies the Maximality (or Minimality) Condition (see Definition~\ref{defi:Coxeter_matroid}).
 The fixed point set $Y^T$ regarded as a subset of $\Sn$ is a Coxeter matroid.
 One can define a retraction

 for a Coxeter matroid $\A$ and describe the fan of $Y$ explicitly using the retraction to $Y^T$ (see Corollary~\ref{coro:fan_of_Y}), which answers~\ref{questionQ2} above.
+Here, the suffix $m$ in $\mret_\A$ shows that this retraction is defined using the matroid structure on $\A$, so that one can distinguish it from the two more retractions introduced later (see Subsection~\ref{subsec:Retractions and metric on finite Coxeter groups}).

-The retraction $\mret_\A$ has two other interpretations, one is geometric and the other is algebraic.
+The retraction $\mret_\A$ has two other interpretations, one is geometric and the other is algebraic (see Subsection~\ref{subsec:Retractions and metric on finite Coxeter groups}).
 It also has the following interesting property.
 The $1$-skeleton of the permutohedron $\Pi_n$ is a graph with $\Sn$ as vertices.
-If $\A$ is a Coxeter matroid, then for each $u\in \Sn$, a vertex in $\A$ closest to $u$ (with respect to the graph metric) is unique and the closest vertex in $\A$ is given by $\mret_\A(u)$.
+If $\A$ is a Coxeter matroid, then for each $u\in \Sn$, a vertex in $\A$ closest to $u$ (with respect to the graph metric) is unique and the closest vertex in $\A$ is given by $\mret_\A(u)$ (see Proposition~\ref{prop_mret_minimal_distance}).

 {\bf The content of Section~\ref{sec_generic_orbit_in_flag}.} We discuss the topology of a \emph{generic} $T$-orbit closure $Y$ in $\flag(n)$, where $Y$ is called generic if

 in other words, $\mu(Y)=\Pi_n$.
 Since $\Pi_n$ is simple, $Y$ is smooth and of complex dimension $n-1$.
 In fact, $Y$ is isomorphic to the permutohedral variety $\Perm_n$ which is a toric variety whose fan consists of Weyl chambers.
 So we may think of the generic $T$-orbit closure $Y$ as $\Perm_n$.
 The cohomology of $\Perm_n$ can be explicitly described and its Poincar\'e polynomial agrees with $A_n(t^2)$ where $A_n(t)$ denotes the $n$th Eulerian polynomial.
 The fan of $\Perm_n$ has the symmetry of $\Sn$ which induces an action of $\Sn$ on the cohomology of $\Perm_n$.
 Klyachko \cite{Klyachko85Orbits} shows that the image of the restriction map